LIVE STREAMS EVERY WEEKEND!

 She has also recorded 4 CDs of music by Astor Piazzolla, two of them with the late great tango pianist and arranger Octavio Brunetti (named by the New York Philharmonic "the inheritor of Piazzolla's mantle"), and she has performed in a duo with Octavio Brunetti at festivals in the US and Europe.

-In addition to music by Vernon Duke, Franco Alfano, David Amram, Phillip Ramey, René de Castéra, Émile Goué, Amanda Maier, Jacobo Cervetto, Francois Barthélemon, Pierre de Breville, Charles-Marie Widor, Gustav Mahler, Astor Piazzolla, Francis Poulenc, Elena Firsova, Dmitri Smirnov, Sylvie Bodorova, Stephen Brown, Gernot Wolfgang, Fernando Otero, she has also premiered and/or recorded chamber music by Paul Chihara, José Serebrier, Eugene Ysaÿe, Nikolai Kapustin, David Baker, Erich Korngold, Joseph Marx, Georgy Catoire, Aram Khachaturian, Alfred Schnittke, György Ligeti, Grigory Zaborov, Wang Jie, Sean Hickey, Dobrinka Tabakova, Nikolai Badinski, Carsten Bo Eriksen, Ejnar Kanding, Amjad Ali Khan, among numerous others (and in addition to recordings of beloved masterpieces by Tchaikovsky, Beethoven, Brahms, Clara Schumann and César Franck).
+In addition to music by Vernon Duke, Franco Alfano, David Amram, Phillip Ramey, René de Castéra, Émile Goué, Amanda Maier, Jacobo Cervetto, Francois Barthélemon, Pierre de Breville, Charles-Marie Widor, Gustav Mahler, Astor Piazzolla, Francis Poulenc, José Serebrier, Vassily Lobanov, Elena Firsova, Dmitri Smirnov, Rebecca Clarke, Sylvie Bodorova, Wang Jie, Errollyn Wallen, Stephen Brown, Gernot Wolfgang, Fernando Otero, Norman Zocher, she has also premiered and/or recorded chamber music by Paul Chihara, Eugene Ysaÿe, Nikolai Kapustin, David Baker, Erich Korngold, Joseph Marx, Georgy Catoire, Aram Khachaturian, Alfred Schnittke, György Ligeti, Grigory Zaborov, Duke Ellington, Heitor Villa-Lobos, Sean Hickey, Francine Trester, Yui Kitamura, Zhen Chen, Elizabeth Raum, Marin Marais, Dobrinka Tabakova, Nikolai Badinski, Carsten Bo Eriksen, Ejnar Kanding, Amjad Ali Khan, among numerous others (and in addition to recordings of beloved masterpieces by Bach, Handel, Mozart, Beethoven, Brahms, Tchaikovsky, Clara Schumann and César Franck).
 Many composers have dedicated works to Elmira Darvarova.
 She has recorded live for Radio Innsbruck in Austria, as well as for Radio Suisse Romande in Switzerland.
 Her recital at Bela Bartok's memorial house in Budapest was broadcast live throughout Europe.
 A documentary film about her life and career was shown on European television.
 She performs in a duo with Grammy®-winner, pianist/ composer Fernando Otero, and is a founding member of The New York Piano Quartet, the Delphinium Trio, the Quinteto del Fuego and the Amram Ensemble.
 She is Jury President of several international chamber music competitions in Europe, and she is the President and Artistic Director of the New York Chamber Music Festival.

 Hailed as "a marvelous violinist in the Heifetz tradition" by American Record Guide, praised by Gramophone Magazine for her "ultra-impassioned performances", and in The STRAD for her “intoxicating tonal beauty and beguilingly sensuous phrasing" and "silky-smooth voluptuous tone”, she was featured in Gramophone Magazine with an interview about her world-premiere recording of Vernon Duke's violin concerto (written for Heifetz in 1940), which she recorded recently with the ORF Vienna Radio Symphony Orchestra.